 The amount you have to pay depends on which of the eight Council Tax bands your home is in.
 A Government body called the Valuation Office Agency decides which band your property is in.

-Your bill tells you which hand you tells you which band you are in.
+Your bill tells you which band you are in.